Pearse Hutchinson: Childhood and education

 Hutchinson was born in Glasgow.
 His father, Harry Hutchinson, a Scottish printer whose own father had left Dublin to find work in Scotland, was Sinn Féin treasurer in Glasgow and was interned in Frongoch in 1919–21.
-His mother, Cathleen Sara, was born in Cowcaddens, Glasgow, of emigrant parents from Donegal.
+His mother, Cathleen Sara, was born in Cowcaddens, Glasgow, of emigrant parents from County Donegal.
 She was a friend of Constance Markievicz.
-In response to a letter from Cathleen, Éamon de Valera found work in Dublin for Harry as a clerk in the Labour Exchange, and later he held a post in Stationery Office.
+In response to a letter from Cathleen, Éamon de Valera found work in Dublin for Harry as a clerk in the Labour Exchange, and later he held a post in the Stationery Office.

 Pearse was five years old when the family moved to Dublin, and was the last to be enrolled in St. Enda's School before it closed.
 He then went to school at the Christian Brothers, Synge Street where he learnt Irish and Latin.
+Hutchinson was known to write equally well in both Irish and English.
 One of his close friends there was the poet and literary critic John Jordan.
 In 1948 he attended University College Dublin where he spent a year and a half, learning Spanish and Italian.